 4.3.1 Experimental climate chambers

 All experiments were carried out in climate cabinets, which were designed to allow multifactorial climate manipulation (Snijders Microclima 1750E, Tilburg, Netherlands).
 Cabinets were set up to mimic diurnal temperature variation experienced during a typical British spring or summer.
 Two temperature treatments were used: (i) typical seasonal temperatures for spring and summer based on long term average datasets; and (ii) scenarios to test climate sensitivities for spring and summer.
 Temperature settings were derived from 30 year averages available from the Met Office MIDAS dataset (Met Office, 2012).
 For the climate sensitivity experiment, temperatures of 2°C more than the MIDAS seasonal averages were used.
-For the spring treatment this was equivalent to UKCP09 projections for temperature increases for 2070, 2070, and 2060 for the low, medium, and high emissions scenarios respectively.
+For the spring treatment this was equivalent to UKCP09 projections for temperature increases for 2070, 2070, and 2060 for the low, medium, and high emissions scenarios, respectively.
 For the summer treatment a temperature increase of 2°C is equivalent to UKCP09 projections for 2040 for the low, medium and high emissions scenarios.
 These data were acquired from the Scottish Climate Projections App (2017) with the Eastern Scotland region selected.
 The probability level used was 50% representing an equal chance of UKCP09 climate model realisations resulting in a temperature either above or below the temperature specified.
 Temperature in the CEF varied from an average minimum and maximum following a sinusoidal wave mimicking diurnal variation of temperature (Table 1).
 In order to simulate solar irradiance, timers were set to mimic periods of daylight and night time with UV strengths typical for the UK during the seasons of interest.
 UV activation periods were centred over the time of maximum temperature.
 Monthly means of solar irradiance were acquired from the SoDa Service (2013) and converted to a seasonal mean (Table 1).

 Table 4.1.
 Controlled environment facility settings